roy-freee/vscode-emacs/README.md

 # vscode-emacs-improved

 This project is a fork of the popular [Emacs Keymap](https://marketplace.visualstudio.com/items?itemName=hiro-sun.vscode-emacs) by hiro-sun.
-That project is no longer active and my goal was to add s-expression movement and selection as well as window management keybindings.
-Feel free to request features on the github page for this extension.
+That project is no longer active and my goal was to add meaningful additions to the project to make this extension behave more like an emacs **emulator**, instead of just a keymapper.

+## My improvements on the original project

+**S-expressions** was the first major addition I made.
+This extensnion allows movement via s-expressions, and killing s-expressions.
+This is most effective when editing `.lisp` files or any LISP dialect like Clojure.
+Experience with other languages may vary.

+**Proper kill-ring**: the support for kill-rings in hiro-sun's was inconsistent with the original emacs spec for the kill-ring.
+The kill-ring implemented in my extensnion can store the last 60 kills added to the ring.
+Yank-pop is also fully supported.

+**CUA Mode**: this minor mode allows users to keep their traditional copy paste shortcuts on windows (`C-c` and `C-v`).
+Note that as per the spec for CUA mode, these clipboard actions are only available when a region is highlighted.
+Note that `C-x` for cut is **not** supported.
+This is because VSCode won't recognise `C-x` as it is the beginning of a chord (if this is wrong, feel free to make an issue on the github page).

+**Rectangle mode**: though skeleton code exists on hiro-sun's to support rectangle mode, it was not finished.
+I've built on top of this solution and have implemented rectangle-kill and rectangle-yank.

-## Operation
+## Commands

-Use `Shift+DEL` to cut to clipboard, the `Ctrl+C` is not overridden.
-Use `Shift+Insert` to paste from clipboard.

 ### Move command